zkp2p/zkp2p-client-sdk/CONTRIBUTING.md

-# Contributing to ZKP2P Client SDK
+# Contributing to ZKP2P Offramp SDK

-Thank you for your interest in contributing to the ZKP2P Client SDK!
+Thank you for your interest in contributing to the ZKP2P Offramp SDK!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents